Beautiful and clever jewelry organization ideas, including the steps for putting together a handy drawer using tea cups and pretty storage boxes.

 Necklaces stay tangle free.

 I emptied out the top drawer of one of my dressers that previously housed most of my jewelry in cosmetic bags, as well as a shoe box filled with papers and some other junk.
-Most of it went in the recycling and box to donate.
+Most of it went in the recycling and donation box.

-I selected a shabby chic drawer liner from Michaels that looked vintage to reflect the age of the dresser, as well as the style of the teacups and some of the jewelry.
-(I also thought this was the perfect place to add pretty without freaking out my husband!)
+Then, I selected a shabby chic drawer liner from Michaels that looked vintage to reflect the age of the dresser, as well as the style of the teacups and some of the jewelry.
+(Also, I thought this was the perfect place to add pretty without freaking out my husband!)

 I gathered a number of teacups and saucers from my kitchen cabinet (I rarely pull these out, but couldn’t part with them because they are so beautiful and many belonged to my grandmothers).